Are the venue and experience suitable for wheelchairs?

 It’s actually a unique blend of all those things – an exhilarating mix of theme park and theatre, combined with breath-taking 3-D views of dinosaurs in their natural environment and the very latest scientific knowledge about these amazing animals.

-What's unique about Dinosaurs in the Wild?
+What’s unique about the experience?